chrisdolan/gametable/readme.txt

 ---SAVE AND LOAD---

 Gametable emulates a table.
 It saves when you quit and loads when you launch.
 In other words, when you return to it, it'll be as you left it.

+Also, you can use Save, Save As, and Open as you would in any other app.
+Important Note: If you load a file while you're in a session, you'll be replacing the map with that file.
+Not just for you.
+For everyone.

 -ATW